 - Dextromethorphan hydrobromide

 - Pseudoephedrine hydrochloride

 Note: Not all of these ingredients are found in every form of Contac.

-The ingredients are found in Contac as well as some over-the-counter herbal products advertised for weight loss and athletic performance–enhancing effects.
+Besides being in Contac, these ingredients are also found in some over-the-counter herbal products advertised to help with weight loss and athletic performance.